 Today, many organizations build their continuous delivery workflows by hand and in an imperative way.
 This can lead to a lot of manual work when a scripted delivery pipeline - with slight modifications - is spread across the organization and re-used by different teams.
-Just imagine the difficulty to keep all variations of this pipeline up-to-date and to consider future changes in the delivery workflow of a new artifact.
+Just imagine the difficulty of keeping all variations of this pipeline up-to-date and considering future changes in the delivery workflow of a new artifact.

-Keptn allows to declaratively define multi-stage delivery workflows by defining what needs to be done.
-How to achieve this delivery workflow is then left to other components and also here Keptn provides deployment services, which allow you to setup a multi-stage delivery workflow without a single line of pipeline code.
+Keptn allows you to declaratively define multi-stage delivery workflows by defining what needs to be done.
+How to achieve this delivery workflow is then left to other components and also here Keptn provides deployment services, which allow you to set up a multi-stage delivery workflow without a single line of pipeline code.

 Please take a look at an example of a multi-stage delivery with a dev, hardening, and production stage with blue/green deployment and automated problem remediation.

 stages: - name: "dev" deployment_strategy: "direct" test_strategy: "functional" - name: "hardening" deployment_strategy: "blue_green_service" test_strategy: "performance" - name: "production" deployment_strategy: "blue_green_service" remediation_strategy: "automated"